EmanuelVitorS/bioinformatics-python-30-days/README.md

-30 Days of Python for Bioinformatics

-This repository documents my journey learning Python for Bioinformatics.
+Hi!
+I'm Emanuel, a Biomedical Science student transitioning into Bioinformatics.
+This repository documents my 30-day journey of learning Python through bioinformatics projects and coding challenges.

-I am a Biomedical Science student focusing on Bioinformatics, and every day I build a small project or solve a biological programming problem.
+My goal is to strengthen my programming skills while applying them to real biological problems.
+Every day, I build a small project or solve a bioinformatics-related challenge to improve my understanding of computational biology.

 Topics: